sidagarwal04/linkmagic/README.md

     # or
     # pnpm dev
     ```
     The application will be available at `http://localhost:9002` (or the port specified in `package.json`).
-You should now be prompted to sign in with Google to use the app.

 ## Deployment